 In fields as diverse as quantum computing, human evolution, water use and solar power, nine UNSW researchers and a collaborative research team are finalists in this year’s prestigious Australian Museum Eureka Prizes.
-Winners will be announced at a Gala Awards Dinner at Sydney Town Hall on 26 August 2015.

 Known as the 'Oscars of Australian Science', the Eureka Prizes are the country’s most comprehensive national science awards, honouring excellence in Research and Innovation, Leadership, Science Communication and Journalism, and School Science.